13 Ways to Get Your Blog Noticed & Boost Traffic

 • You can inform your subscribers about new content pieces

-• You can send relevant sales and promotional messages to your list
+• You can send relevant sales and blog promotion messages to your list

 • You can use your email list for re-targeting purposes on Facebook or LinkedIn